OpenSenseAction/poligrain/docs/development.md

 ### Steps taken after repo structure initialization to get build processes going

 1. Needed to manually activate ReadTheDoc build process for this repo.
-Currently the ReadTheDocs processes are running on the account of `cchwala.
+Currently the ReadTheDocs processes are running on the account of `cchwala`.
+2.

 ### Changes to default repo structure